phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.12 - plot univariate distributions latex label fix

+* fix bug in the latex labels on plots when converting from multivariate to univariate distributions.

 ### 2.3.11 - continue_from run_checks fix

 * fix bug where run_checks raised an error for an empty init_from if continue_from was set.